Lukylix/Chrolog/README.md

-# :rocket: Chrolog - Your Open-Source Time Tracking Tool
+# Chrolog - Your Open-Source Time Tracking Tool

 Chrolog is a time tracking software.
 It tracks time by recognizing keyboard and mouse actions, and records how long you spend on each project.
 With the Chrome extension [Chrolog - TabTracker](https://chromewebstore.google.com/detail/chrolog-tabtracker/kcfeanjmngaljpdfnojiijemmfmdlapf) , you can choose which websites to exclude from tracking.